 So come along on my journey to lose weight on The Ketogenic Diet.
-(PS yes I did lose 100 lbs doing Keto!)
+(PS yes I did lose 100 pounds doing Keto!)

-And just for reading this much, here is a Keto Food/Grocery list to get you started!
+And just for reading this much, here’s a Keto Food/Grocery list to get you started!
 I am working on a free basics of Keto ebook which I will send to everyone when finished.
 I would love to have you in my tribe but no strings attached!